Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction: Methods

-We note that each step of updating $\bU$ in the penalized EM could lead to a local minimum, especially when $L$ is high.
-To improve algorithmic stability, we find that implementing the unpenalized EM (i.e., solving Equation \eqref{eq:unpenalized}) initialized with higher-order singular value decomposition \citep{de2000multilinear} and using the estimates as the initial estimates of the penalized EM algorithm significantly improves the convergence behavior.
-In addition to this, we find that an annealing strategy that gradually increases the penalty in Equation \eqref{updateU} from 0 (unpenalized EM) to $\log(n)$ at each iteration of the EM further mitigates the local minimum problem.
+Our algorithm for fixed $L$ is summarized in Algorithm \ref{alg:EM}.
+Since each update of $\bU$ in the penalized EM algorithm could lead to a local minimum, especially when $L$ is large, we improve algorithmic stability by first implementing the unpenalized EM algorithm (i.e., solving \eqref{eq:unpenalized}) initialized with higher-order singular value decomposition \citep{de2000multilinear}, and then using the resulting estimates to initialize the penalized EM algorithm.
+We compare different initialization methods in Section \ref{sec:sensitivity} of the supplementary material.
+Also, we find that an annealing strategy that gradually increases the penalty in Equation \eqref{updateU} from 0 (unpenalized EM) to $\log(n)$ at each iteration of the EM mitigates the local minimum problem.